 St. Mary's Primary School, Dunamore, with a current enrolment of 185 pupils, is a rural school serving a large catchment area in the Parish of Kildress (meaning Church of the Brambles).
 The school is situated at the foothills of the Sperrin Mountains (an environmentally sensitive area) 12 kilometres from the historic town of Cookstown.
 Beside the school stands St Mary’s Church an impressive, historic building with its beautiful view and intricate architecture.

 Over the past 50 years the school has experienced many changes from a three classroom school (built in 1963) to a seven classroom school now.
 Extensions in 1984 and more extensions and refurbishments from 2009-2015 have updated and modernised the school to include a new mobile classroom, a Hygiene Room, Principal’s Office, General Office, a refurbished Computer Suite, a new P7 classroom, an extra resource room, a Reading Centre, a refurbished staffroom and increased car parking facilities within the school grounds.
-The Principal of St Mary’s Primary School is Miss Sheila Devlin who was appointed to the position in 2007.

 The grounds of the school are enclosed by some of our native ash and beech trees.
 The reflective enclosed area at the front of the school referred to as, 'Frankie's Garden' is in memory of our past caretaker, Frankie McVeigh RIP, who died suddenly in May 2005.
 Near to the garden stands a beech tree, which was presented to the school by Don Connery (artist).
 This was an award to a past pupil who won a national Esso Wild Life Competition in the year 2005.